bjungs/mds-edc/docs/deployment/production_docker_image.md

 communication is asynchronous and done with authentication via the DAPS.
 Thus, if the target connector cannot reach your connector under its self-declared URLs, contract negotiation and transfer processes will fail.

-The EDC Backend opens up multiple ports with different functionalities.
+The MDS connector opens up multiple ports with different functionalities.
 They are expected to be merged by a reverse proxy (at least the protocol endpoint needs to be).

 - The MDS EDC Connector is meant to be deployed with a reverse proxy merging the following ports:
-  - The Backend's `11002` port.
+  - The MDS connector's `11002` port.
 Henceforth, called the Management API.
-  - The Backend's `11003` port.
+  - The MDS connector's `11003` port.
 Henceforth, called the Protocol API.
-  - The Backend's `11005` port.
+  - The MDS connector's `11005` port.
 Henceforth, called the Public API.
 - The mapping should look like this:
   - `https://[MY_EDC_FQDN]/api/dsp` -> `edc:11003/api/dsp`
   - `https://[MY_EDC_FQDN]/public` -> `edc:11005/public`